How much time do you spend on your smartphone? There’s a good chance you’re spending hours a day on mobile devices.

-One of my favorite ways to make money using my phone is Swagbucks.
-I earn points, or “SB,” for shopping as usual online and by using the mobile app.
+One of your new favorite ways to make money using a phone could be Swagbucks.
+You might earn points, or “SB,” for shopping as usual online and by using the mobile app.
 You don’t get direct cash back when converting SB, but there are plenty of gift cards to choose from.

-I net about $100 a year in Amazon gift cards by following my regular shopping habits and doing small tasks, such as taking short surveys or answering the daily poll question in the mobile app.
-Not bad for doing what I already do, especially when combined with other loyalty and rewards programs.
+You could net about $100 a year in Amazon gift cards depending on your regular shopping habits and doing small tasks, such as taking short surveys or answering the daily poll question in the mobile app.
+Not bad for doing what you might already do, especially when combined with other loyalty and rewards programs.

 It’s not always exciting, but filling out online surveys can be a way to earn extra money.
 Not only that, but you could make even more money if you’re part of a focus group or engage in other activities that result in helping marketers better understand their audiences.

-For every 20-minute session you spend testing out apps, you can receive $10.
+For every 20-minute session you spend testing out apps or products, you can receive $10.
 That’s right, you can make $30 an hour by trying new things on your phone with UserTesting.

 You probably won’t be able to find enough projects to replace your full-time job, though.
 Chances are that you won’t be offered enough projects to be busy for five or six hours a day.
 Instead, you’re more likely to see between two and six projects a week.

-It’s still a pretty good way to make a little extra money each week.
-I managed to earn about $30 a week when I was using the app.
+It’s still a pretty good way to make a little extra money each week, even if it’s just another $30 in spending money.
 They pay you exactly one week after you complete a test.

 The user testing platform uTest pays you based on offers.
 You can look for available projects, ranging from creating bug reports to creating usability testing reports.
 Each of these projects takes different amounts of time and payouts are based on the way the customer perceives the quality of work.